 Was that because Tiberius was a good man?

-Surely the Roman authoritarian regime would have done many bad things?
+Surely the Roman authoritarian regime or the individual Roman soldiers would have done many bad things?

 But Jesus does not point the finger at them at all.